-|Transportation||2014 Campus Bike Plan||Completed||
+|Transportation||2014 Campus Bike Plan||Ongoing||

 The University of Illinois at Urbana-Champaign has completed and approved the 2014 Campus Bike Plan, a master plan to direct our efforts for future bicycle infrastructure improvements and program development.
 The 2014 Campus Bike Plan outlines the various ways in which the University should improve for bicycles in the coming years.